TanukiSharp/webpack-dev-server-host-ifdef-loader/README.md

 Open a browser to `http://localhost:8080` and you should see a blank page with "\_DEBUG\_" printed.

-To make sure the `ifdef-loader` works correctly, you can open the file `webpack.meh.js` and change the the `ifdefOptions` as follow:
+To make sure the `ifdef-loader` works correctly, you can open the file `webpack.meh.js` and change the `ifdefOptions` as follow:

 ```js
 const ifdefOptions = {